- Can the fiscal officer or other approvers make changes to the information on an AggieBuy Requisition?

 - Can a fiscal officer create and submit a Requisition?

-- What happens if a Department Approver goes out on vacation?
+- What happens if a Department Approver is away and unable to approve transactions?

 A Department Approver has the ability to assign a "Substitute Approver" who will be able to approve Requisitions during the time the primary Department Approver is out of the office.